 The recent amendment also changed rules regarding defective performance and warranty for products sold to consumers.
 In particular, unless a seller provides product warranty, a consumer will newly only be able to raise a defect claim if the product was defective at the time of the product takeover (and not if a defect only occurred later after the product takeover) and to do so within 24 months after the product takeover.
 However, it is only presumed that the product was defective at the time of its takeover if the defect appears within one year after the takeover.
-Thus, if the defect appears within one year after the takeover.
-Thus, if the defect appears within one year after the takeover.
-A consumer can succeed with its defect claim relying on the above-referred presumption of defectiveness (unless the seller proves that the product did not have the claimed defect at the time of its takeover by the consumer).
-After the expiry of this one-year period, the consumer's defect claim can only be successful if the claimed defect at the time of its takeover by the consumer raises it within 24 months after the product takeover and proves that the product had the claimed defect at the time of its takeover by the consumer products cannot be excluded or restricted by mutual agreement between the seller and the consumer (unless it concerns specific cases, such as used goods, when the period for raising the defect claim can be reduced from 24 months to one year).
+Thus, if the defect appears within one year after its takeover, a consumer can succeed with its defect claim relying on the above-referred presumption of defectiveness (unless the seller proves that the product did not have the claimed defect at the time of its takeover by the consumer).
+After the expiry of this one-year period, the consumer's defect claim can only be successful if the consumer raises it within 24 months after the product takeover and proves that the product had the claimed defect at the time of its takeover by the consumer.
+The seller's liability for defects of consumer products cannot be excluded or restricted by